casemiromjm/petlink/README.md

 - [X] Oversee and ensure the smooth operation of the entire system.

 **Extra:**
-- [X] Users can perosnalize their experience by adding their own pets
+- [X] Users can personalize their experience by adding their own pets to their profile.

 ## Running